fermat618/pida/docs/source/user/introduction.rst

+.. include:: ../links.rst

 Introduction
 ============

-There are many IDE around, and some are very good.
-But lots of them are also _closed_ in the sense that they are limited in terms of extensibility or communication with other tools.
-On the other hand, some of you may want to change your editor for anything else, even if you have to rely on external tools to complete its features.
+Many of the very good IDE's out there are "closed" in the sense that they are limited in terms of extensibility and communication with other tools.
+Further, many writers and programmers want to change their editor to something else while retaining the features of an IDE.

 PIDA was designed with these problems in mind.
-PIDA's _motto_ is to reuse the tools that proved to be useful and solid, and to provide the glue for them.
-PIDA is written in Python with *PyGTK*, is easily extensible through plug-ins and can embed any editor provided someone writes an adapter for it.
+PIDA's motto is to reuse the tools that proved to be useful and solid; thus, PIDA provides the glue for them.
+PIDA is written in Python with PyGTK_.
+It is easily extensible through plugins and can embed any editor provided someone writes an adapter for it.

 PIDA has a number of unique features, such as

-- Embedding Vim, Emacs or any editor. footnote:[Of course, the editor has to provide a way to communicate with for external programs. *Moo*, *Scite*, and probably *GEdit* could be candidates]
+- The ability to set your preferred text editor
-- Using any version control system.
+- Integration with most of the popular version control systems
+- Multiple useful plugins
+- An easy to use console interface
+- Hotkey support
+- Project Management